 But how you give the cash is important.
 The best way is tucked into a card with a handwritten message.
 “A nice little note with some kind words that are genuine goes a long way,” says Lissa Renn, the owner of The Hive, a salon in Silver Lake, Los Angeles.
 Though you can also send a virtual gift card (along with some thoughtful words, of course).

 Don’t Overdo It

-Between travel, gifts for your close family and friends, and festive gatherings, the holidays are a crunch.
-But skimping on a tip for your cleaning person because you’re going on an extravagant vacation in Banff seems like a case of bad priorities.
+The holidays are a crunch, especially this year.
+But skimping on a tip because you’re because you're buying your seventieth pandemic yoga outfit seems like a case of bad priorities.
 On the other hand, if you’re genuinely strapped for cash, remember that these are guidelines, not requirements.
 As Orr puts it: “You can’t be a good client if you can’t afford their services again because of what you tip.”
 But whatever you do, make it a real gesture.
 Don’t forget that even flowers go a long way.

 “Sometimes people get focused on exact dollar amounts, but the reality is you’re focused on the relationship,” says Orr.
 “Tip what you can reasonably afford, but then you can do other things to make sure the person knows you appreciate them.”

 This story was last updated December 17, 2020.